ycpei/ypei.me/posts/2019-02-14-raise-your-elbo.md

-(clear explanations of the connection between EM and Baum-Welch), Chapter 10 of [Bishop\'s book](https://www.springer.com/us/book/9780387310732) (brilliant introduction to variational GMM) and Section 2.5 of [Sudderth\'s thesis](http://cs.brown.edu/~sudderth/papers/sudderthPhD.pdf) and [metacademy](https://metacademy.org).
+(clear explanations of the connection between EM and Baum-Welch), Chapter 10 of [Bishop\'s book](https://www.springer.com/us/book/9780387310732) (brilliant introduction to variational GMM), Section 2.5 of [Sudderth\'s thesis](http://cs.brown.edu/~sudderth/papers/sudderthPhD.pdf) and [metacademy](https://metacademy.org).
 Also thanks to Josef Lindman Hörnlund for discussions.
 The research was done while working at KTH